 I’m a coach for women business owners.
 When I start working with my clients, almost all of them feel overwhelmed and scattered.
 They have so many ideas, but lack a clear plan of attack.
 Sound familiar?

 I love a pretty planner (I mean, I’m like a giddy school kid when I work on these best planner lists!), but it’s unlikely to help you much if you don’t first get clear about your goals.
-That’s why I highly recommend you sign up for my free Crush Your Goals course before you dive into your shiny new 2019 planner.
+That’s why I highly recommend you download my free checklist to help you create strategic goals (instead of a random to-do list) before you dive into your shiny new 2019 planner.
 It will help you get clear about what matters most, and finally develop a system for prioritizing your ideas.

 Okay, now let’s get to it!
 I hope you have as much fun reading about these 2019 planners as I had pulling this list together.
 This year’s list includes some of my favorites from previous years, along with a few new ones.